polygon-miden/constraint-dsl/mir/README.md

 // parse the source string to a Result containing the AST or an Error let ast = parse(source.as_str()).expect("Parsing failed");

+// Create the compilation pipeline needed to translate the AST to MIR let pipeline = air_parser::transforms::ConstantPropagation::new(&diagnostics) .chain(mir::passes::AstToMir::new(&diagnostics))

-// process the AST to get a Result containing the AirIR or an Error let ir = AirIR::new(&ast)
+// process the AST to get a Result containing the MIR or a CompileError let mir = pipeline.run(ast)
 ```

 ## AirIR